Making It Know

 6. Tailor it to your brand.
 Consistent brand visuals and messaging send subtle signals that make your brand recognizable to customers and tap into the connection and trust they’ve already built with you.
 Make sure to customize your email to your brand style and voice, so it sounds authentic and natural.

 If you’re struggling with the types of emails to send or how to fill out your email copy, try Email Campaigns.
-Email Campaigns includes customizable design templates—including for major holiday moments—and Squarespace’s AI writer to help you create draft copy.
+Email Campaigns includes customizable design templates—including for Black Friday, Cyber Monday, and other major holiday promotion moments—and Squarespace’s AI writer to help you create draft copy.

 Holiday email campaign ideas